Skip to content

 1. Chrome DevTools method (easiest):

-• Launch process manually in Tallyfy
+• Launch a process manually in Tallyfy

-• Open Network tab
+• Open the Network tab

-• Look for the launch request
+• Look for the POST request to /runs

-• Copy field IDs from payload
+• Copy field IDs from the prerun object in the payload

 2. API exploration:

-GET {{TALLYFY_BASE_URL}}/checklists/{{TEMPLATE_ID}}
+GET {{TALLYFY_BASE_URL}}/organizations/{{TALLYFY_ORG_ID}}/checklists/{{CHECKLIST_ID}}

 Advanced launch patterns

-Launch with specific assignees
+Launch with task assignments

 {